boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/date-picker.md

 ## How to configure custom relative dates to the DatePicker?

-Switch to the  `Properties` pane and set the `Selection Type` as Range, and then switch back to the Data pane; Click the `Settings` icon in the dropped date column and select `Relative Dates...` in the drop-down menu.
+Switch to the  `Properties` pane and set the `Selection Type` as Range, and then switch back to the Data pane; Click the `Settings` icon in the dropped date column and select `Relative Dates..`. in the drop-down menu.

 ![showing relative date options](/static/assets/cloud/visualizing-data/visualization-widgets/images/date-picker/relativedatesdatepicker.png)